ScottPiersall/RoundTabler/README.md

     * `git clone https://github.com/ScottPiersall/RoundTabler.git`

-2. Double-click on the `LaunchRoundTablerInstance.sh` to automatically build and start the RoundTabler Docker container and the Docker Application Stack.
+2. Double-click on the `MacOSLaunchRoundTablerTestingNetwork.sh` to automatically build and start the RoundTabler Docker container and the Docker Application Stack.
 3. Open Docker Desktop and launch the CLI on the instance named 'roundtabler'.
 4. Navigate to the src directory using:

     * `cd src`

+#### You are now ready to start using RoundTabler.

 ### On Linux: